matthew-brett/thw-toolkit/thw_toolkit.md

 * [The Jupyter Notebook](https://jupyter.org);
 * [The R Notebook](https://rmarkdown.rstudio.com/r_notebooks.html)

-# For example, this presentation
+# For example, for this presentation I

-* Uses plain text for everything;
+* Used plain text for everything;
-* I wrote it using the Vim editor;
+* wrote it using the Vim editor;
-* Is stored with Git and uploaded to Github;
+* Stored it with Git and uploaded to Github;
-* Uses the Unix command line and `make` for building.
+* Used the Unix command line and `make` for building.

 # Your tool here